impproductions/2POC/unity/readme.md

 # dots-to-circles
-Create a path that resembles a circle passing through n dots.
+A set of components in Unity to create a path that resembles a circle passing through n dots.
 Unity version: Unity 2019.4.19f1 (64-bit) (recommended)

-## Target
+## Target Functionality
 I was asked to provide a system for the player to place different objects in the scene, then connect them to create a cicular(ish) mesh to use as an emitter for a generic particle system.

 ![circle example](./circlepath.png)

 ## Implementation
-Each point is a GameObject with a DotComponent attached, the shape is an empty GameObject with a CircleComponent attached.
+Each point is a GameObject with a DotComponent attached, the shape is an empty GameObject with a CircleComponent attached, parent to all the dots.
 Both rely on a vector helper tool.

 - Project all points on the ground
 - Define a centroid (average)